Tools | By Duncan Haughey | minute read

 Step 6: Round Three Questions

 The final questionnaire aims to focus on supporting decision making.
 Hone in on the areas of agreement.
-What is it the experts are all agreed upon?
+What is it upon which the experts are all agreed?

 You may wish to have more than three rounds of questioning to reach a closer consensus.